 5. Memorize Scripture

-Start with my favourite verses, Isaiah 40:29-31 and the simple but powerful Jeremiah 20:11 ("The Lord is with me like a dread warrior") and then find other verses of encouragement to uplift you in dark times.
+Start with my favourite verses, Isaiah 40:29-31 and the simple but powerful Jeremiah 20:11 (The Lord is with me like a dread warrior) and then find other verses of encouragement to lift your spirits in dark times.

 Another way to combat depression is to talk with a confidential mentor by filling out the form below.
 They will pray for you, encourage you, and support you in your journey.